ghost4short/python4twitch/README.md

 # python4twitch

+Prerequisites: Python installed, knowledge to edit and run Python scripts.

-1. Get Twitch chat token here: https://twitchapps.com/tmi/
+1. Get Twitch chat token here: https://twitchapps.com/tmi/ In T2Tbot.py edit self.nickname and self.TwitchToken.

-2. Create A Telegram Bot Using Telegram’s BotFather Open your telegram app and search for BotFather.
+2. Create A Telegram Bot Using Telegram’s BotFather Open Telegram app and search for BotFather.
     Type /newbot to create a new bot.
-After completing the setup you'll get the Telegram bot’s token.
+After completing the bot setup you'll get the Telegram bot’s token.

-3. In Telegram bot chat send a random message to your bot.
+3. In Telegram bot chat send a random message (e.g. test) to your bot.
-    Put Telegram bot's token in get_chat_id.py and run the script.
+    Edit Telegram bot's token in get_chat_id.py and run the script.
     In the result look for 'chat': {'id':
     The number behind it is the Chat Id.